5 Tips to Rebuild Intimacy After an Affair (or other Marriage Problem)

 Tip #2 - Have a "Pre-Sex" Ritual

 Like any sacred activity, there’s a role for ritual.
 Instead of just jumping into bed and getting down to business, you can bring more meaning and intimacy to the experience by consciously preparing.
 Share a bath or take a shower together, perhaps giving each other head-to-toe body shampoos, literally and symbolically “cleansing” yourselves for what is about to happen.
+It doesn’t matter if it seems kind of strange or silly.
+Once you get started, you won’t care.

 Tip #3 - Engage Your Senses